EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 [bundles]
 #libs.versions.toml
 ```
-The `[versions]` section is for declaring versions which can be referenced by dependencies.
-Also you can define your build constants such as `targetSdk`, `versionCode` etc. Also you can see warnings about available new versions.
+The `[versions]` section is for specifying versions that can be referenced by dependencies.
+You can also define your build constants like `targetSdk`, `versionCode` etc. You can also see warnings about available new versions.
 <p align="center">
   <img src="/img/version-catalog/toml-1.png" />
 </p>

-The `[libraries]` part is for declaring the aliases for dependencies.
-As shown below, `version.ref` is for getting reference of version from `[versions]` part.
-Also there are 2 different namings for referencing dependencies; `group` and `module`. `module` is full definition of library without seperating two parts.
-And `group` can be used some libraries that share same root, and `name` part differs them each other.
+The `[libraries]` part is for declaring aliases for dependencies.
+As shown below, `version.ref` is for getting a reference of the version from the `[versions]` part.
+Also, there are 2 different names for the reference to dependencies: `group` and `module`. `module` is the complete definition of the library, without separating two parts.
+And `group` can be used for some libraries which have the same root, and the `name` part distinguishes them from each other.

 ```toml
 [versions]